arjonkotte/Roulette-Fantasy/README.md

     -Bets on a specific number have a multiplier of "36".

     (Multiplier of 2 means you will double your bet amount in case of a win)

+    Click the following link to launch the game: https://arjonkotte.github.io/Roulette-Fantasy/